12 Helpful Tips for Renting Villas in Jamaica

 Montego Bay: Most Choices of Resorts.

-Stay here if you’re looking to spend your whole time in Jamaica on a resort.
+Stay here if you’re looking to spend your whole time in Jamaica at a resort.

 Negril: Best Beaches.

 Stay here if all you want to do is lay on the beach.

 Stay here if you want to combine beach living with other fun events and activities.

 We’re completely biased, but if you’re renting a villa, you probably are a little independent and like trying new things.
 Ocho Rios is perhaps the place for you.

 6. How close to the beach?

 Let’s face it.
 Most of you are going to Jamaica for a relaxing beach vacation.
 What’s better than a private villa in the Caribbean?

 A private home on the beach.
 Not every Jamaican villa has beach access.
 Some are in scenic landscapes; others are close but don’t offer ocean views.
 Shocking, we know.